Should I Rename Our Dog After Partner Names Him After Movie Villain?

 The Psychology of Naming

-Consider involving both partners in the renaming process, which can help in reinforcing a sense of shared ownership.
+Consider involving both partners in the renaming process, which can help reinforce a sense of shared ownership.
 This collaborative approach not only strengthens the bond between partners but also promotes a harmonious environment for the pet.
 When both individuals contribute to the name selection, it can create a deeper emotional connection and shared responsibility, ultimately benefiting the pet’s well-being.

 Comment from u/SunflowerDreamer_42